-The Emergency Department at Temecula Valley Hospital is open 24 hours a day, seven days per week to provide area residents with the emergency and urgent medical care they need, when they need it.
+The Emergency Department (ED) at Temecula Valley Hospital (TVH) is open 24 hours a day, seven days a week to provide area residents with the emergency and urgent medical care they need, when they need it.
 A team of emergency medicine physicians, registered nurses and specially trained staff work in cooperation with other in-house specialists to provide high-quality treatment as quickly as possible.

 Advanced Emergency Medicine